Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ## Key concepts

-`System.ClientModel` contains types in two major categories: those used to author service clients and those exposed in the public APIs of clients built using `System.ClientModel` types, and those used by the end-users of service clients to communicate with a cloud service.
+`System.ClientModel` contains types in two major categories: (1) those used to author service clients, and (2) those exposed in the public APIs of clients built using `System.ClientModel` types.
+The latter are intended for use by the end-users of service clients to communicate with cloud services.

 Types used to author service clients appear in the `System.ClientModel.Primitives` namespace.
 Key concepts involving these types include: